InvaderZim85/HtmlPictureTableCreator/readme.md

 - [For developers](#for-developers)
 - [ToDos](#todos)

+## Note

+The program is now somewhat outdated and still relies on "old" technologies.
+In the near future I will therefore develop the program from scratch (.NET 8 + WinUI).

+So stay tuned ;)

 ## Overview

 With this tool, you can create easily a *small* and *leightweight* HTML-page for a list of images.
 I've created this tool because I was tired to type everything on my own or use *heavy* tools to create a simple html page which shows only some images.
 With this tool I can create a html page, upload it to my webspace and share the link of the page with my friends to show them my images.